Athmanathan07/INTERNSHIP/README.md

 # INTERNSHIP
-This is a practice repository.
+This is a practice repository for internship.